lanej5/Hofer-Zehnder-Estimates/README.md

 #### Returns

-The function returns the estimated HZ- capacity.
+The function returns the estimated HZ-capacity.

 ## BallHZCapacityEstimator.py